 From its early beginnings in the mid 1800’s as a destination known for its mineral spring waters and bucolic setting along the banks of Cedar Creek, much of the charm of Cedarburg has not changed.
 German Immigrants used the native limestone to build homes, churches and stores, many of which are standing today.
 The stone is incorporated into municipal buildings, bed and breakfasts, museums and art galleries – which earned our main street a designation on the National Register of Historic Places.

-Please click above to enter your email address to sign up for our mailing list.
+Please click above to sign up for our mailing list.